helloarman/vardump/README.md

 Each and every time its hard to write this while debugging. so I made this package for making easy access of it.

-Goodthing is, you can also pass an Object! it will convert that on -
+Good thing is, you can also pass an Object! it will convert that on -
 ```php
 echo "<pre>";
     print_r($data->toArray());